 \section{Preliminaries}

-In this section we introduce the notations and the formalism that we will use for the rest of this paper, and recall some important definitions and results ( additional details could be found in standard references \cite{Lahoche:2018oeo}).
-In a second time, we build explicitly a just-renormalizable family of models for arbitrary rank $d$, some complementary results about the proof of renormalizability could be found in Appendix \ref{App1}.
-Finally, we discuss the existence of a non-trivial relation between four and two point functions, holding to all orders in the perturbative expansion, and show explicitly that the information of the renormalization group flow in the deep ultraviolet version reduces to the information of the self energy at zero momenta and its first derivative.
+In this section, we introduce the notations and the formalism that we will use for the rest of this paper and recall some important definitions and results (additional details could be found in standard references \cite{Lahoche:2018oeo}).
+A second time, we build explicitly a just-renormalizable family of models for arbitrary rank $d$, some complementary results about the proof of renormalizability could be found in Appendix \ref{App1}.
+Finally, we discuss the existence of a non-trivial relation between four and two-point functions, holding to all orders in the perturbative expansion, and show explicitly that the information of the renormalization group flow in the deep ultraviolet version reduces to the information of the self-energy at zero momenta and its first derivative.